Machriam/PlantMonitor/Readme.md

 ## Goal of the project

-1. **Live Results:** Making it easy to monitor the growth process and plant-specific behaviors like bending of the leaves during heat stress events as soon as they are happing.
+1. **Live Results:** Making it easy to monitor the growth process and plant-specific behaviors like bending of the leaves during heat stress events as soon as they are happening.
 2. **From image to graph:** This is an all-in-one solution, meaning that you build the hardware and the software does the calibration, image acquisition, data processing, and display of the image results.
 3. **Highly customizable:** This software can also monitor anything else, as the segmentation is highly customizable and the user decides what to look at.
 4. **Open Data:** Plantmonitor provides easy access to all raw data collected during an experiment in easy self-describing formats.